 They were unreasonable and created the progress and results that they have envisioned for themselves.

-Whether if you’re an employee in a company or an entrepreneur, you have the power to choose how you want to live your life and write your own story.
+Whether if you’re an employee of a company or an entrepreneur, you have the power to choose how you want to live your life and write your own story.

 Knowing that you have this choice can empower you to become the creator of your life, rather than the reactor of life.